Exercise: Exercises to Try

 - To prevent injuries, use safety equipment such as helmets for biking.

-- Endurance activities should not make you breathe so hard that you can't talk and should not cause dizziness or chest pain.
+- Endurance activities should not make you breathe so hard that you can't talk and should not cause dizziness, or chest pain or pressure, or a feeling like heartburn.

 - shoveling snow